What should a trustworthy model show?

 How does CLV support model trust?

-Visible CLV shows whether the model is regularly beating the no-vig closing market.
+Visible closing line value shows whether the model is regularly beating the no-vig closing market.
 That is useful because closing prices often represent the market's most mature estimate.

-A model can run cold in outcomes and still show healthy CLV.
+A model can run cold in outcomes and still show healthy closing line value.
 That is why price quality belongs next to profit metrics.

 What are red flags in betting model claims?